 Previous Australian inquiries into vaping have been influenced by Chapman and his followers, who have aligned with like-minded vaping opponents in the Australian Medical Association to push back hard at any suggestion that smokers could be offered a safer choice.
 In 2017, when the Australian Therapeutic Goods Administration reaffirmed its rule that nicotine was a controlled substance, Chapman gloated and claimed that the decision was a blow to the tobacco industry, his favorite bogeyman.

 “The tobacco industry will unanimously condemn this decision,” said Chapman.
 “This is all anyone needs to know about why it should be welcomed.”
-Of course, tobacco companies sell no vapes in Australia.
+Of course, tobacco companies sell no vape pens or e-liquid in Australia.
 And their most popular products — cigarettes — remain perfectly legal there.

 Perhaps the majority party’s call for a new vaping inquiry is a turning point.
 Maybe Australia will turn a corner, and join most of the world in recognizing that banning a product that’s meant to replace a much more dangerous one is backwards and self-defeating.